js1016/txt-reader/readme.md

     eachLine: function(raw, progress, lineNumber) {
         // your iterator
         // raw (Uint8Array): the raw data of current line
-        // progress (Number): a more accurate progress number of the iterating process for current line
+        // progress (number): a more accurate progress number of the iterating process for current line
-        // lineNumber (Number): the line number of current line
+        // lineNumber (number): the line number of current line
         // HOW TO DECODE RAW DATA?
         // You can call "this.decode(raw)" in your iterator to decode the raw data },
-    scope: {
+    scope?: {
         // optional
         // You can initialize any properties here and get or set the properties via "this" in the "eachLine" callback.
         // The modified scope will be returned as "response.result" in the "onComplete" callback.